chiragpatel39/decolonizing_bharatiya_keyboards/README.md

 Let's verify this belief taking the example of Apple which is known to be the __least__ customization-friendly.

 Apple sells macbooks in USA with 16 keyboard layout options in USA. https://www.apple.com/shop/buy-mac/macbook-air/midnight-apple-m2-chip-with-8-core-cpu-and-8-core-gpu-256gb

 ![alt txt](resources/images/apple_keyboard_options_USA.jpg)

 And it does not end here:
 It sells macbook with 17 keyboard layout options in Belgium, 10 in Czech Republic, 16 in Denmark, 18 in Germany.
-17 in Spain, 17 in France, 18 in Ireland, 17 in Italy, 17 in Luxeumbourg, 11 in Hungery, 16 in Netherlands, 15 in Norway, 16 in Austria, 5 in Poland, 16 in Portugal, 17 in Switzerland, 15 in Finland, 16 in Sweden, 4 in Turkey, 18 in UK,  7 in Australia, 8 in China, 7 in Hong Kong, 7 in Japan, 4 in Korea, 5 in Malasia, 7 in New Zealand, 5 in Singapore, 5 in Taiwan, and  4 in Thailand, 4 in UAE.
+17 in Spain, 17 in France, 18 in Ireland, 17 in Italy, 17 in Luxeumbourg, 11 in Hungary, 16 in Netherlands, 15 in Norway, 16 in Austria, 5 in Poland, 16 in Portugal, 17 in Switzerland, 15 in Finland, 16 in Sweden, 4 in Turkey, 18 in UK,  7 in Australia, 8 in China, 7 in Hong Kong, 7 in Japan, 4 in Korea, 5 in Malasia, 7 in New Zealand, 5 in Singapore, 5 in Taiwan, and  4 in Thailand, 4 in UAE.

+According to https://support.apple.com/en-in/HT201794, Apple sells their laptops with 40 distinct keyboard layouts.

+Figures from only Apple are shown here as an illustration only.
+It is not the only company which customize their product based on local needs.
+Other manufactureres are also localizing their products.

+### But India is developing country ....
+Before someone argue that India is a poor country and beggers have no choice, let me state that Maharashtra's GDP is more than double of Hungary's GDP (11 layout options).
+Even Gujarat has higher GDP than Hungary.
+Before you think that our laptop market is small, let me infrom you that India sells more PCs in 3 months than the populations of Norway. https://www.canalys.com/newsroom/india-PC-market-Q1-2022

+### Are we right in blaming Manufatureres?
+No. While it is true that manufatureres sometime exploit their monopoly position in the market, they do responds to local needs.
+In our case, there is no demand for bilingual Keyboards.
+I am not sure if Indians would appreciate the presence of their mother tongue characters on Keyboards.
+We have internalized the myth that __anything modern has to be in English__.
+Manufactueres are just exploiting our colonized mind.

 ### TODO
 1. Mesaure the accuracy of Microsoft Transliteration.
 2. Calculate the character frequency of Indic characters: unigram and bigram
+3. Adjust the count for few characters
+4. Add more languages.